humpback/humpback/docs/run-registry.md

 > Docker Registry

-- Take the Docker official registry image
+- Pull the Docker official registry image

-&ensp;&ensp;&ensp;The following selection of `192.168.2.80` as Humpback private registry server.
+We use `192.168.2.80` as Humpback private registry server.

 ```bash
 192.168.2.80